aravinthakshan/aravinthakshan/README.md

 ### Experiences

+- **Software Engineer at Paper2Audio**
+  Full-stack web and Android development and AI pipeline integrations.

+- **AI Research Intern at IIT Gandhinagar**
+  Contributed to research with two papers currently under review at a top-tier (A-rank, Q1) conference and journal.

 - **Machine Learning Engineer Intern** at ProCodeBase Developing AI Agents capable of automating complex tasks with adaptable contextual memory and tools.